DataBiosphere/data-portal/content/releases/2020-mar/replicating-the-release-analysis.md

 **Note:** Although the normalized expression files (loom and h5ad) contain cell clustering, they do not yet contain cell type annotations.

 ## Annotating Release files
 The March2020 Release includes normalized expression matrices that have been annotated with the guidance of project contributors.
-This tutorial does not cover how to add these annotations to expression matrices, but there are multiple tools you can use to add annotations including [LoomPy](http://loompy.org/) and [SCANPY](https://icb-scanpy.readthedocs-hosted.com/en/stable/).
+This tutorial does not cover how to add these annotations to expression matrices, but there are multiple tools you can use to add annotations, including [LoomPy](http://loompy.org/) and [SCANPY](https://icb-scanpy.readthedocs-hosted.com/en/stable/).
 Additionally, you can add annotations using [Single Cell Portal](https://singlecell.broadinstitute.org/single_cell?scpbr=human-cell-atlas-march-2020-release).
 See the [Working with Release Files guide](data.humancellatlas.org/releases/2020-mar/working-with-release-files) for details about creating your own Single Cell Portal study.

 ## Next steps
 You can export Cumulus workflow output files from the Terra workspace to a Single Cell Portal study.
 There, you can visualize cell clusters and make annotations.
 Please see the [“Working with Release Files” documentation](data.humancellatlas.org/releases/2020-mar/working-with-release-files) for available tools (including Single Cell Portal) you can use to interact with Release data.